nichollsh/AGNI/docs/paper/paper.md

 # Comparison with other codes

-AGNI is a new radiative-convective atmosphere model developed with the view of being coupled into the PROTEUS framework[^2].
+AGNI is a new radiative-convective atmosphere model developed with the view of being coupled into the PROTEUS framework[^2], alongside other physical models.
 In solving the aforementioned problems, it is able to:
 * be coupled to an interior model with an appropriate surface boundary condition,
 * account for atmospheres of mixed gaseous composition with realistic opacities,
 * solve for a temperature structure which conserves energy and allows for convective stability,